 I DO NOT GO TO WORK; YET SOMETHING OR THE OTHER KEEPS ME OCCUPIED!

-That I think is good; else I eat up T's head, also ring the son's number a hundred times or keep texting!
-Neither of the two would take me seriously & I get restless!
+That I think is good; else I eat up T's head, also call the son a hundred times or keep texting!
+Neither of the two would take me seriously, I get restless!
 I never discuss all these with the mother, at this age they need not be bothered in every matter, neither over phone you can make people understand your worries!
 Certain worries are entangled with some pleasure, those are the most difficult feelings to explain to people, even to your own mother or in-laws.
-I am happy the son is going to his university of choice; also worried to the hell about his wellbeing!
-The veterans have their own physical challenges, we are to bother them less!
-So, this morning I thought let me finish off some pending jobs, trivial but required!
+I am happy the son is attending an university of choice; also worried to the hell about his wellbeing!
+The elderly beings have their own physical challenges, we should bother them less!
+This morning I thought let me finish off some pending jobs, trivial but required!
 I had to go to the Hougang area to get rid of my grey excess hairs, I was looking unkempt for the past fortnight!
 I was determined I would not walk to the Hougang Central today!
 I wished to carry some home cooked food for the staffs there, I am going to Kushi's at Hougang for 12 years now.
 Each time the Indian staffs leave, I feel sad!
-Bhavna, Bhumi, Aruna suddenly left; may be the present month they served me and the next month I hear they left; some for India, some for Canada!
+Bhavna, Bhumi, Aruna suddenly left; the ongoing month they served me, then the next month I get to hear they left for India or elsewhere!
 Because I always walk there, I take for them some fruits, store bought cakes they refuse as most of them have eggs!
 Today, I cooked for them "Porota o Sujir Halwa"; danced for some 40 minutes, shampooed my limp hair, did the afternoon prayer a bit early and took the MRT to Kushi's.
 The bubbly Punjabi girl Monica wasn't there, I asked her flatmates to take a portion for her!
 She is the one left from the old batch of Indians, the rest are Tamil-Indian Islanders or Malaysian Indian, also nice!

-This attachment thing kills me, is it the weaklings who have it?
-But I keep watching all those crime thrillers; but the Indian ones are not so severe!
+This attachment thing kills me, is it only the weaklings who have it?
+Then, I keep watching the crime thrillers; but the Indian ones are not that severe!
 Yesterday, we were watching Duranga and the night before Akshaykumar's Cuttputlli!
-Duranga is a series & I felt there would be a season-2 for it!
+Duranga is a series, I think there would be a season-2 of it!
 I do not like to be left at an excited juncture!
 We hardly party these days, both of us do not like too much of crowd around us but at intervals we enjoy calling friends!

 I CAN ALWAYS DISCUSS FOOD WITH YOU!

 If yesterday, I told my readers the fresh Hilsa I got from Rajdhani may not be good, I have to take back the word; we had our lunch with "ilish-begun er kancha jhol & gathi kochi diye ilish mach er mathar torkari"; the later tasted like our mother's and I was happy!
-She with taro root with prawns more and it's lovely, the brother did not have seafood allergy earlier; yet prawns never stopped coming to our home!
-Even Bhai gets prawn for his and our mother!
-In T's parental home too, prawn came / comes for the rest although T's father has an allergy!
+She would do taro root with prawns more that would taste lovely.
+The brother did not have seafood allergy earlier; yet prawns keep coming to our home!
+Even Bhai gets prawn for his wife and our mother!
+In T's parental home too, prawn comes for the rest although T's father has an allergy!

 Last night, I cooked some dosa & we had with pickles of choice, my mind was fixed at Duranga, going on at Zee5!
 I wish to talk more about it in a public post!

-Although, I made flatbread at home today and wished to have it too; I had to go out of home and had a hearty bowl of Tomyam Ban Mian soup that had meat, egg, ikan bills fry, noddles; loved it, love tomyam flavours!
+Although I made flatbread at home today and wished to have it too; I had to go out of home and had a hearty bowl of Tomyam Ban Mian soup which had meat, eggs, fried ikan Bilis fish, noodle.
+I love the tomyam flavour!

 WHAT IS THIS OVEN COOKED NIMKI?

-Bengali Nimki is a fried refined flour biscuit snack kind which was always stored in our family!
-The mother did it in bulk and stored it in Horlicks / Viva / Bournvita / Complan's empty jars!
-I liked the rest except Complan!
+Bengali Nimki is a fried salty refined flour biscuit snack kind which was always stored in our family!
+The mother did it in bulk and stored in a Horlicks or Viva or Bournvita or Complan's empty jar!
 For few years, I have this plan to prepare a healthier version of nimki / Bengali snack in the oven!
-The idea was to avoid deep frying in excess oil!
+The idea was to avoid deep frying in excess of oil!
 Some two years back, I tried it with gluten-free Ragi / Finger Millet Flour but they were not crisp enough!
 Yesterday, I used a combination of rice, finger millet, pearl millet, Sorghum flours in the dough, and got these oven cooked, crisp snacks; OVEN COOKED NIMKI!
 It is a vegan, gluten-free, vegetarian snack using oil as less as possible!
 See, I am having it with a sweet & spicy Bengali Mango Pickle at this time!

 INGREDIENTS :